micmejia/bible-dump/NKJV/Jeremiah/Jer 8.md

 Therefore I will give their wives to others, _And_ their fields to those who will inherit _them;_ Because from the least even to the greatest Everyone is given to covetousness; From the prophet even to the priest Everyone deals falsely.

 ###### 11
-For they have healed the hurt of the daughter of My people [^b]slightly, Saying, 'Peace, peace!'
+For they have healed the hurt of the daughter of My people slightly, Saying, 'Peace, peace!'
 When _there is_ no peace.

 ###### 12
 Were they ashamed when they had committed abomination?
 No!
 They were not at all ashamed, Nor did they know how to blush.
 Therefore they shall fall among those who fall; In the time of their punishment They shall be cast down," says the Lord.

 ###### 13
-"I will surely [^c]consume them," says the Lord.
+"I will surely consume them," says the Lord.
 "No grapes _shall be_ on the vine, Nor figs on the fig tree, And the leaf shall fade; And _the things_ I have given them shall pass away from them." ' "

 ###### 14
 "Why do we sit still?
 Assemble yourselves, And let us enter the fortified cities, And let us be silent there.
-For the Lord our God has put us to silence And given us water[^d] of gall to drink, Because we have sinned against the Lord.
+For the Lord our God has put us to silence And given us water of gall to drink, Because we have sinned against the Lord.

 ###### 15
 "_We_ looked for peace, but no good _came;_ And for a time of health, and there was trouble!